LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/routing-conversations-by-intents.md

 * If you have many intents and corresponding skills, enable intent routing in the Conversation Orchestrator bot.

 {: .important}
 Some users might be using older approaches to routing by intents.
 Typically, this involves writing custom JavaScript to store context variables and call the Next Actions API.
 However, LivePerson recommends that you use the approaches discussed in this topic; they leverage Conversation Builder's Dynamic Routing interaction, which reduces the need to write custom code.
-Still, for information to aid in troubleshooting older approaches, you can access an older version of this topic [here](conversation-orchestrator-dynamic-routing-routing-conversations-by-intents-legacy.html).
+Still, for information to aid in troubleshooting older approaches, you can access [an older version of this topic](conversation-orchestrator-dynamic-routing-routing-conversations-by-intents-legacy.html).

 #### Routing by intent using the dialog starter approach